ludios/expand-everything/README.md

-# expand-everything
+# Expand Everything

-This is a userscript to click all the "show more" links on a page so that you don't have to click everything before you can read, print, copy, or SingleFile the entire page.
+Expand Everything is a userscript that clicks on all the "show more" links on a page, so that you don't have to click everything before you can read, print, copy, or archive (e.g. SingleFile) the entire page.

 ## Install

-Install [Violentmonkey](https://violentmonkey.github.io/) in any Chromium-based browser (this userscript uses the [navigate](https://developer.mozilla.org/en-US/docs/Web/API/Navigation/navigate_event) event);
+1. Install [Violentmonkey](https://violentmonkey.github.io/) in any Chromium-based browser (this userscript uses the [navigate](https://developer.mozilla.org/en-US/docs/Web/API/Navigation/navigate_event) event).
-create a new userscript;
+2. Create a new userscript.
-copy the entire [expand.js source](https://raw.githubusercontent.com/ludios/expand-everything/master/expand.js) and paste it in;
+3. Copy the entire [expand.js source](https://raw.githubusercontent.com/ludios/expand-everything/master/expand.js) and paste it in.
-save.
+4. Save.

 ## Supported sites